Positivity and representations of surface groups: Introduction

 As a direct consequence we obtain that a $\Theta$-positive representation is faithful with discrete image, its orbit map into the symmetric space is a quasi-isometric embedding and the boundary map extends uniquely to a H\"older map~\cite{Labourie:2005a,Guichard:2012eg,Delzant:2007wb,Bridgeman:2015ba}.

 Theorem~\ref{thm_intro:Anosov} provides a general proof of the Anosov property for all Hitchin representations and all maximal representations.
-This was proved for most Hitchin components in~\cite{Labourie:2006} and for all maximal representations which tightly embed into $\mathsf{Sp}_{2n}(\mathbb R)$ in~\cite{Burger:2005}.
-However, the case of the Hitchin component of $\mathsf{SO}(p,p)$ and of $\mathsf{F}_4$, $\mathsf{E}_6$, $\mathsf{E}_7$, and $\mathsf{E}_8$ and the case of maximal representations into the exceptional Hermitian Lie group of tube type, which cannot be tightly embedded into $\mathsf{Sp}_{2n}(\mathbb R)$ \cite{Burger_tight, Hamlet_1, Hamlet_2}, were not previously covered in the literature.
+This is especially relevant for the case of the Hitchin component of $\mathsf{SO}(p,p)$ and of $\mathsf{F}_4$, $\mathsf{E}_6$, $\mathsf{E}_7$, and $\mathsf{E}_8$ and the case of maximal representations into the exceptional Hermitian Lie group of tube type, which cannot be tightly embedded into $\mathsf{Sp}_{2n}(\mathbb R)$ \cite{Burger_tight, Hamlet_1, Hamlet_2}.
+The Anosov property was established for all maximal representations which tightly embed into $\mathsf{Sp}_{2n}(\mathbb R)$ in~\cite{Burger:2005} and for the Hitchin component of \(\mathsf{SL}_n(\mathbb{R})\) in \cite{Labourie:2006}, from which follows the Anosov property for the Hitchin components of \(\mathsf{Sp}_{2n}(\mathbb{R})\), \(\mathsf{SO}(p,p+1)\), and \(G_2\).
+Fock and Goncharov established a related key property: for every Hitchin representation, there exists a continuous, transverse (and positive) boundary map \cite[Theorem~7.2]{Fock:2006a}; from this, the Anosov property can be established for Zariski dense Hitchin representations using for example \cite[Theorem~4.11]{Guichard:2012eg}.

+Using their work on amalgamation of Anosov representations, Dey and Kapovich \cite[Section 6]{Dey-Kapovich} established also the Anosov property for all Hitchin components for all real split groups.